liangguo/ankiword/README.md

 ## Option description

--b or --back, optional, specify the back side of the card, if this option is specified, ankiword will not lookup online.
+`-b` or `--back`, optional, specify the back side of the card, if this option is specified, ankiword will not lookup online.

--a or --append, optional, append something to the back of the card.
+`-a` or `--append`, optional, append something to the back of the card.
 If the card already exist, the contents will be appended to the back side

 `<word>` is the word you want add to anki